GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 ### [5. appinfra](/5-appinfra/)

 The purpose of this stage is to create application-speciifc infrastructure, including the application CI/CD pipeline.
-This stage deploys the application-specific resources for the Cymbal Bank sample application, including service-specific databases.
+This stage deploys the application-specific resources, including service-specific databases.
 This stage also defines the CI/CD pipeline for each application, targeting the clusters in the multitenant infrastructure stage.

 ### [6. appsource](/6-appsource/)

 The purpose of this stage is to set up application source code repositories, which also includes application-specific configurations.
-The code within this stage serves as a sample for setting up the Cymbal Bank sample application, including necessary configuration for gateways, services, and deployments.
+The code within this stage serves as a sample for setting up and deploying the sample applications, including necessary configuration for gateways, services, and deployments.
 These configurations are deployed via the application CI/CD pipeline deployed at stage 5-appinfra.

 ## Applications (Apps)